 Always leave treatment of genital warts to highly trained professionals like your dermatologist in Manhattan.

 You may have to be treated more than once, though, because genital warts can come back over time.
 But there are a variety of treatment options available.
 The solutions your dermatologist provides may provide you with the best options.
 As a doctor specializing specifically in treating skin conditions, your best dermatologist in NYC has a unique understanding of the problem and the most options for treating your genital warts.

 All symptoms and skin findings should always evaluated with a thorough consultation and physical examination for an accurate diagnosis and treatment plan in order to exclude any underlying serious condition.

 Important Reminder: This information is only intended to provide guidance, not a definitive medical advice.
 Please consult dermatologist NYC about your specific condition.
 Only a trained, experienced board certified dermatology doctor or pediatric dermatologist can determine an accurate diagnosis and proper treatment.

 Do you have any questions about Genital Warts?
-Would like to schedule an appointment with an internationally recognized, best dermatologist NYC, Dr. James Taft of Manhattan Dermatology Specialists, please contact our Midtown NYC office for consultation with cosmetic and laser dermatologist.
+Would like to schedule an appointment with an internationally recognized, best dermatologist NYC, Dr. Susan Bard of Manhattan Dermatology Specialists, please contact our Midtown NYC office for consultation with cosmetic and laser dermatologist.